All male survivors of sexual violence have access to a sustainable national network of appropriate, high-quality support services.

 Building meaningful relationships based on mutual value, trust and respect; and working together to achieve our ambition for the future.

 Our Key Strategies

-Developing and implementing the national standards, policies and guidelines that credentialise and quality assure our peer support services.
+Developing and implementing national standards, policies and guidelines that have integrated Mātauranga Māori and Te Ao Māori principles and practices, and credentialise and quality assure our survivor support services.

-MSA peer support services reflect international best practice and are recognised by local professional and government agencies as an effective, enabling and professional male survivor service.
+Tautoko Tāne peer support services reflect international best practice, are appropriately reflective of our partnership with Māori, and are recognised by professional and government agencies as an enabling, effective, and professional male survivor support service.

-All MSA support services are delivered by appropriately qualified and professional managers and staff and regional service review outcomes and survivor feedback attests to the proficiency and professionalism of our people.
+All Tautoko Tāne support services are delivered by appropriately qualified and culturally responsive managers and staff and regional service review outcomes and survivor feedback witness our commitment to partnership with Māori and attests to the proficiency and professionalism of our people.

-Increasing the awareness and accessibility of our survivor support services, assuring service quality and enabling and encouraging more male
+Increasing public awareness of male survivors and the cultural and geographical accessibility of our support services, assuring our service quality, and encouraging more male

-MSA enables an expanding national network of quality service providers that deliver appropriate, standards compliant, support services to an expanding male survivor community.
+Tautoko Tāne enables and supports an accessible national network of quality service providers that deliver nationally compliant, culturally appropriate, and effective support services to an expanding community of male survivors across Aotearoa.